Truck Accident Lawyer in Grand Junction

 Common Causes of Truck Accidents in Grand Junction

 Western Colorado’s highways – like I-70, US-50, and SH-340 – see heavy commercial truck traffic year-round.
-Grand Junction is a key freight route, and while many truckers follow safety rules, others take dangerous shortcuts to meet deadlines.
+Grand Junction is a key freight route on the Western Slope, an area with unique challenges and risks for truck accidents that require local expertise.
+While many truckers follow safety rules, others take dangerous shortcuts to meet deadlines.
 Common causes of truck accidents in Mesa County include:

 - Driver Fatigue – Long hours can cause drowsiness or microsleep.
 While federal regulations limit drive time, violations still happen.